samIronhack/FinalProject/README.md

 The influnecial values in this matrix are mainly nagative corelational values as is expected.
 We can see that the CO mean, SO2 mean and NO2 mean are developping over the years.
 When plotting this in Tablea we can see the following increase.

-The columns most effected by pollution are the price per lb, production value and the stock that is held by the USA
+The columns most effected by pollution are the price per lb, production value and the stock that is held by the USA with the price per lb being the most heavy hit by pollution with 3 negative values over -0.25

 The main pollution culprits are NO2 mean (nitrogen dioxide) S02 (sulfur) and CO (carbon monoxide)

+Now it is time to do some linear regression to see where bee colonies could be in 5 years time based on the data we have.

+For 2027 I am able to give the following recommendations..

+Over all conclusions.